 How to Use Law Firm Information

-The first quarter consists of 125 posts (written & recorded) by 11 law firms alphabetically listed below.
+The second quarter consists of 96 posts (Ytd – 221) written & recorded by law firms alphabetically listed below.
+One inactive firm is dropped this quarter.
 Do you have an interest in registering for a live podcast or webinar to ask questions ; listening later for convenience?
-Visit the websites of the legal professionals who offer them for the date and time of their next scheduled event or see Webinar Events.
+Visit the websites of the legal professionals who offer them for the date and time of their next scheduled event and visit Condoland Socials for more.

 Access to any law practice is formatted as follows: Click on the title of their lead article to arrive at the latest post in their blog or article collection.
 A click on the law firm name takes you to their website.
 Click on an editorial selected article of interest by author for the actual post.
 In the index, an * in front of the law firm name indicates a recent information update.

 * Davidson Houle Allen LLP – Ottawa, Kingston

 CAT Awards Enforcement Costs As our readers will know, the jurisdiction of the Condominium Authority Tribunal (CAT) has recently been expanded to include disputes about pets, parking, storage and related entitlements to indemnification / compensation.
 A recent decision of the Tribunal is welcome for two reasons: (1) CAT has upheld a weight restriction in a condominium’s Pet Rules; and (2) CAT has also awarded enforcement costs (payable by the non-compliant owner).Source: James Davidson, © 2021 Davidson Houle Allen LLP